ajbatac/spotback/README.md

 ## Environment Variables

-To run this project, you need to create a `.env` file in the root of the project and add the following environment variables.
+To run this project, you **must** create a `.env` file in the root of the project and add the following environment variables.
 You can get Spotify credentials by creating an app on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).

 ```bash
 # .env